The Steel Tariffs and Metal Construction Industry: What You Need to Know

 With market volatility at play, businesses must explore strategies to stay competitive.
 Diversifying supply chains, securing pricing contracts in advance, and exploring alternative materials are just a few ways to mitigate risks.
 But what are the best approaches for navigating these uncertainties?

-To address these pressing issues, METALCON Online is hosting a LIVE webinar titled “Steel and Metal Tariffs Uncovered: The Future of Steel & Aluminum Tariffs” next Wednesday, March 19, 2025.
-Join key industry experts, including Chief Economist Ken Simonson, Tony Bouquot, Metal Building Manufacturers Association (MBMA), Keith Shuttlesworth, Flack Global Metals, Robert Tiffin, Metal Building Contractors and Erectors Association (MBCEA), and Ian Waddell with JFE Shogi America, as they explore the topics mentioned above and more.
+To address these pressing issues, METALCON Online hosted the webinar “Steel and Metal Tariffs Uncovered: The Future of Steel & Aluminum Tariffs” on Wednesday, March 29.
+Key industry experts, including Chief Economist Ken Simonson, Tony Bouquot, Metal Building Manufacturers Association (MBMA), Keith Shuttlesworth, Flack Global Metals, Robert Tiffin, Metal Building Contractors and Erectors Association (MBCEA), and Ian Waddell with JFE Shogi America, explored the topics mentioned above and more.

-This webinar offers a valuable opportunity for professionals in the metal construction industry to gain insights and prepare for the evolving market landscape.
-Don’t miss this opportunity to stay informed and ahead of the curve.
+This webinar offers a valuable opportunity for professionals in the metal construction industry to gain insights into the evolving market landscape.

 As the industry adjusts to these new policies, one thing is clear: understanding the implications of tariffs is crucial for staying competitive.
-Be part of the conversation and join us at METALCON Online to hear from experts shaping the future of steel and aluminum in construction.
+Watch the webinar ON DEMAND to hear how these experts are shaping the future of steel and aluminum in construction.

 Share: